 1114 History of Western Art II

 4 credits

 Continuation of the survey of History of Western Art I, 1400 to present.
 Emphasis is placed on the Renaissance, Baroque, Romantic, and Modern periods.
 Heritage Sequence, Humanities.

 2207 Archaeology of Greece

 4 credits

 Introduction to the history of classical archaeology and to the current theories and methods of the discipline through study of archaeological sites and material remains from the Bronze Age to the fourth century B.C.E.
 The course also includes examination of architecture, painting, and sculpture in their original private, civic, and religious context.

 Humanities.

 Cross-listed with History 2207.

 2222 Art of the Medieval World

 4 credits

 A study of the Early Christian, Byzantine, Romanesque, and Gothic Arts in Europe.
 Humanities.

 2225 Survey of American Art

 4 credits

 An examination of painting, sculpture, and architecture in America from Colonial times to the Second World War with an emphasis on nineteenth- and early twentieth-century painting.
 All works will be discussed as visual reflections of the specific cultural and historical contexts in which they were created.
 Humanities.

+2226 History of Chinese Art to A.D.
+960

+4 credits

+Concentrating on the arts and architecture of China from the Neolithic era to the beginning of the Song dynasty (960), this course will include the Great Bronze Age and the rise of Taoism, Confucianism, and Buddhism, with a special focus on Buddhist art and architecture.
+The philosophical, religious, and historical backgrounds of these movements will be emphasized.

+Humanities, Global Perspective.

+2227 History of Chinese Art 960-1800 A.D.

+4 credits

+Concentrating on the arts and architecture of China from the Song (960-1279) to the early Qing (1644-1800) dynasties, with a special focus on painting, this course will include the philosophical, religious, and historical bases for landscape painting and the Buddhist arts of sculpture and architecture.
+Humanities, Global Perspective.

 2229 Arts of India, China, and Japan

 4 credits

 The development of painting, sculpture, and architecture in India, China, and Japan.
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 2229.
 Offered in 2004-2005 and alternate years.

 2235 Arts of the Renaissance, 1300-1600

 4 credits

 The development of European Arts from Giotto to Michelangelo in the south, and Van Eyck to Bruegel in the north.
 Humanities.

 2236 Baroque and Rococo

 4 credits

 A study of the architecture, sculpture, and painting of the period 1600-1800.
 The masters Bernini, Caravaggio, Rubens, Rembrandt, Velazquez, and Watteau are included.
 Humanities.

 2239 Romanticism and Impressionism

 4 credits

-A study of the major artists of the nineteenth century including David, Goya, Delacroix, Courbet, Manet, Monet, Degas, Van Gogh and Gauguin.
+A study of the major artists of the nineteenth century including David, Goya, Delacroix, Courset, Manet, Monet, Degas, Van Gogh and Gauguin.
 Both European and American art are included.

 Humanities.